Welcome to Binghamton University!

 Once you arrive in Binghamton, you can take a taxi or the Broome County Transit (BC Transit) bus to the campus or your housing location.
 The cost of the taxi will be approximately $8 per person, depending on the distance.
 The bus will cost $2 per person.
 If you are going to the Binghamton University campus, take the "15" BC Transit bus, then get off at the "BU Union" stop.
 Check the BC Transit schedule.

-If you have not yet made housing arrangements, you may choose to stay in a hotel until you secure more permanent housing.
+If you have not yet made housing arrangements, you may wish to stay in a hotel until you secure permanent housing.
 View a list of hotels in the Binghamton area.
 Please note that some hotels in the Binghamton area also provide van service from Greater Binghamton Airport.
 If you decide to stay in those hotels, you can travel directly from the airport to the hotel.

 Transportation in Binghamton

 A number of taxi companies provide 24-hour service in the Binghamton area.
 Please contact the taxi companies below to arrange transportation.
-In the U.S., it is customary to tip the taxi driver 10%-15% of the fare.
+In the U,S., it is customary to tip the taxi driver 10-15% of the fare.